 What is the difference between storage strength and retrieval strength?

-Why do students forget things they seemed to understand in the lesson?
+Why do learners forget things they seemed to understand in the lesson?

 How can teachers increase storage strength in the classroom?